Auldoombe History, Family Crest & Coats of Arms

 Early History of the Auldoombe family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Auldoombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Auldoombe research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Auldoombe History in all our PDF Extended History products and printed products wherever possible.

 Auldoombe Spelling Variations

-spelling variations were common, even among the names of the most literate people.
-Known variations of the Auldoombe family name include Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
+Known variations of the Auldoombe family name include Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Auldoombe family (pre 1700)